davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 We can see that our state vector $\mathbf{s}$ is indeed an eigenvector of $T$ with an eigenvalue of $1$.

-We can now define the problem of finding the pagerank vector entirely in terms of linear algebra.
-We say that the pagerank vector of the web is the eigenvector of the web's transition matrix with eigenvalue 1^[Actually, it is this eigenvector scaled by the inverse of the sum of its terms.
-This scaling would guarantee that the vector represents a probability distribution and that its terms sum to 1.].
+We can now define the problem of finding the rank vector concisely in terms of linear algebra.
+We say that the rank vector of the web is the eigenvector of the web's transition matrix with eigenvalue 1.^[Actually, it is this eigenvector scaled by the inverse of the sum of its terms.
+This scaling would guarantee that the vector represents a probability distribution and that its terms sum to 1.]